ibm-cloud-docs/data-virtualization/connecting/connect_ibm_tools.md

 ### CLPPlus
 {: #clpplus}

 Command line processor plus (CLPPlus) is included in the Db2 driver package.
-CLPPlus provides a command-line interface that you can use to connect to a Data Virtualization database.
+CLPPlus provides a command-line interface that you can use to connect to a Data Virtualization instance.
 You can use CLPPlus to define, edit, and run statements, scripts, and commands.
 {: shortdesc}

 #### Prerequisites
 {: #prereq_9}

-Before attempting to connect to your Data Virtualization database, verify that you have the [prerequisites](/docs/Db2onCloud/connecting?topic=Db2onCloud-connect_ov#prereqs).
+Before attempting to connect to your Data Virtualization instance, verify that you have the [prerequisites](/docs/Db2onCloud/connecting?topic=Db2onCloud-connect_ov#prereqs).

 To use CLPPlus, ensure that a software development kit (SDK) or a Java runtime environment (JRE) for Java Version 1.5.0 or later is installed on your computer and that environment variables are set as follows: